han41858/angular-ko/aio/content/tutorial/toh-pt5.md

 <!--
-When the user clicks a hero item in the `HeroesComponent`, the app should navigate to the `HeroDetailComponent`, replacing the heroes list view with the hero detail view.
+When the user clicks a hero item in the `HeroesComponent`, the application should navigate to the `HeroDetailComponent`, replacing the heroes list view with the hero detail view.
 The heroes list view should no longer show hero details as it does now.